 Activate the evidence loop.
 Ensure every governance control produces a traceable artifact.
 Run the first governance review cycle.
 Produce the first board-ready report that demonstrates AI governance posture with evidence, not narrative.

 This is not a multi-year transformation.
 It is a 90-day sprint that produces a defensible foundation.
 The institutions that build governance architecture now will have 12–18 months of evidence by the time examiner expectations fully crystallize.
-Those that wait will be building under pressure... reactive, rushed, and without the evidence trail that only time can produce.
+Those that wait will be building under examination pressure — reactive, rushed, and without the evidence trail that only time can produce.

 Bottom Line

 The distance between "we need AI governance" and "we can prove we have it" is shorter than most institutions think.
-A 90-day sprint can produce a defensible foundation (lightweight, but defensible) — inventory, decision authority, evidence loops, board reporting — is achievable inside a single quarter.
+A 90-day sprint that produces a defensible foundation — inventory, decision authority, evidence loops, board reporting — is achievable inside a single quarter.
 The institutions that build it now will have 12–18 months of compounding evidence by the time examiner expectations fully crystallize.

 Frequently Asked Questions